Veterans and Mesothelioma

 - Fire Control Technician

-Navy veterans most at risk of developing mesothelioma:
+Navy and Coast Guard veterans most at risk of developing long-term occupational diseases:

 - Boatswain’s Mate